kamiloses/FriendHub-Depr/README.md

+⚠️ This is my old Angular project, where the CSS and TypeScript files were not written the way I initially intended.
+Currently, I am writing new frontend code for the FriendHub backend.⚠️

 <br><br><h2>Registration-Process</h2>
 The first step is the registration process.
 In the backend, I implemented validation to check if the inputs are valid.
 ![image](https://github.com/user-attachments/assets/1bd10fa2-d058-4970-b405-3e852e7a99a5)